ridedott/eslint-plugin/docs/rules/no-single-line-comment-block.md

 Block comments should be used for JSDoc notation and multiline comments only.
 Every comment that is just in one line should use line comment notation instead.

 This rule ignores special cases for `eslint` configuration.
+Other cases can be ignored using either `ignore` (for start patterns) or `ignorePatterns` (for custom patterns).

 ## Rule Details